Breadcrumb

 Topic Contents

-The COS also suggests that people who are at risk for glaucoma have complete eye examinations according to the schedule below:
+If you are at risk for glaucoma, the COS suggests that you have complete eye examinations according to the schedule below: footnote 1

-- Age 60 and older, at least once a year
+- Over age 60: at least once a year

 Your eye doctor may advise you to have eye examinations more often, depending on your level of risk and your overall eye health.

-People at increased risk for glaucoma include those who:footnote 2
+People at higher risk for glaucoma include those who:footnote 2

 - Are middle-aged and older.
-The chance of getting glaucoma gets higher as you age, especially after age 40.
+The chance of getting glaucoma gets higher as you age.

 - Have a family history of glaucoma.